ayushigarg2/Snake-Game/README.md

 ## Objective
 Your goal is simple, you have to achieve the maximum length for your snake.<br/>
-You lose if your snake collides with itself or with the walls of the arena.
+You lose if your snake collides with itself .

 ## Mechanics